ninianne98/CarrotCakeCMS-MVC/README.md

 1. Click the **Play** button in the main toolbar to launch CarrotCakeCMS

-1. The if you run the website with an empty user database, you will be prompted to create the first user
+1. When you run the website with an empty user database, you will be prompted to create the first user

 1. Once you have created a user, you can go to the login screen, enter the credentials